TakeJoshyy/TheMurphVerse/2.Tournaments/MurphLeague-2026/Murphleague-2026/README.md

 ## Rewards
 Each tournament, competitors will play on their respective charity's behalf.
 Final tournament placements can earn donations provided by BigMurph619 and the generous members of the Murphleague community.
 Donation commitment information can be found in the "Pledge Page" portion of Murph's discord found here.

-I would like to start by pledging $500 to Murphleague 2026 with a breakdown found below:
+[Murph](https://www.twitch.tv/bigmurph619) would like to start by pledging $500 to Murphleague 2026 with a breakdown found below:

 | Tournament (Pool) | Breakdown |
 |-|-|